 With a one stop ratio on subject, there is still some intentional mild shadow left, to show contour (shading, considered interesting light), and to prevent face from being so abysmally flat.
 Idea is to look natural.
 You may prefer less fill and darker shadow for more contrast (for us rugged men typically).
 Or more fill to be more flat and gently even overall - the softest shots of women and children.
 Very flat frontal fill is better for hiding skin wrinkles too - shadows will detail and emphasize surface differences, but filling them does not show them so well (and maybe we should not zoom in so close either).

 I went through the first phase where I imagined flat lighting was better, until I finally realized a bit of ratio was in fact day and night better.
 The skill that we learn is called "seeing", to be able to realize the significance of what we look at.
-I am very aware of how much more I have learned to see now, that I never did notice before (seeing is to actually look at, and realize what we see).
-No doubt there is more I don't see yet.
+Seeing is the skill of noticing and actually being aware of details that we look at.
+I am very aware of how much more I have learned to see now, that I never did notice before (seeing is to actually realize what we look at).
+No doubt there is still more I don't see yet.
 But saying, we must learn to actually "see" these mild tonal gradients, otherwise we don't know what we are creating (or how to do it again next time).
-B&W can use greater contrast, but one stop is a good general purpose ratio value for color work.
-It is your choice, whatever you want to create, but do realize that ratio is a tool to be used.
+It is all in plain view, but learning to see requires working at it to notice.
+The pictures in books on lighting will gain surprising significance After we learn to look with the goal of actually seeing.
+B&W can use greater contrast than color, but one stop is a good general purpose ratio value for color work.
+It is your choice, whatever you want to create, but do realize that ratio is a very important tool to be used.

 No touchup was done for this exercise, but Adobe Healing Brush is a big time tool that you should know (in Elements and Photoshop).
 Just drag it over skin imperfections, lines under eyes, and wrinkles and spots.
 They simply disappear, and the ladies always like that.
 Healing is like the Clone Tool, but it blends automatically.
 Both tools have their uses.